anuraag-bansal/arbitrage/README.md

 # Crypto Arbitrage Monitor

-This is a real-time arbitrage monitoring system that tracks price differences between Binance (CEX) and Solana DEX markets for USDC trading pairs.
+This is a real-time arbitrage monitoring system that tracks price differences between Binance (CEX) and Solana DEX markets(raydium) for USDC trading pairs.
 The system detects arbitrage opportunities and calculates potential profits after considering the fees from both exchanges.

 ## Features